anisha-11/bank-tech-test/README.md

 jest
 ```

-You can run the tests to show coverage by doing the below
+You can run the tests to show coverage by doing the below:
 ```bash
 jest --coverage
 ```

+## Node:
+You can run it in node by doing the following steps:
+Screenshot 2023-01-24 at 22.50.56.png
+If it looks like the above, with some outputs of 'undefined', don't worry as you are on the right track.

 # Approach